losrobbos/java-spring-boot-api/README.md

 In Spring Boot environment variable configuration is not done with .env files like e.g. in the Node or PHP world.

-Instead so calles "properties" Files are used.
+Instead so called "properties" files are used.

 You have a default "application.properties" file, with relevant config settings.
 It is located in the folder src/main/resources of a Spring Boot App.